-Contact centres are increasingly handling more interactions than ever before.
-Long hold times and diminishing service levels are now becoming the norm.
-That’s why one of the most critical components and metrics that can weaken your call centre performance is experiencing short abandoned calls.
+Contact centers are increasingly handling more interactions than ever before.
+Long hold times and reduced service levels are now becoming the norm.
+That’s why one of the most critical components and metrics that can weaken your call center performance is experiencing short abandoned calls.

 Short abandoned calls shouldn’t be confused with abandoned calls.